ClickHouse/ClickHouse/docs/en/sql-reference/data-types/object-data-type.md

 ## Displaying JSON columns

-When displaying a `JSON` column ClickHouse only shows the field values by default (because internally, it is represented as a tuple).
-You can display the field names as well by setting `output_format_json_named_tuples_as_objects = 1`:
+When displaying a `JSON` column, ClickHouse only shows the field values by default (because internally, it is represented as a tuple).
+You can also display the field names by setting `output_format_json_named_tuples_as_objects = 1`:

 ```sql
 SET output_format_json_named_tuples_as_objects = 1